john-marcello/nav-app-demo/README.md

 # PrizePicks Clone

 This project is intended for demonstration purposes only.
 The goal is to showcase my front-end design and development skills utilizing the React framework.
-Many areas could be refactored to be more DRY, particularly in the css files, however that work can be saved for later.
-Right now the most important outcome is to deliver a working demo.
+Some improvement have been made to optimize css files, add a mobile menu, and improve mobile responsiveness.

 ## TLDR

 This app demonstrates several UX/UI concepts and more advanced React methods like `useState`, `useEffect`, `useCallback`, `useMemo` and the `React Context API`.
 Data was accessed via an `Axios` get request and navigation is handled by `React Router DOM`.

-The site is relatively mobile responsive because `CSS Grid` and `Flexbox` were used, however at this time full responsiveness has not been implemented and there is not a mobile nav menu.
-The app is best viewed on a desktop/laptop browser.
+The app is naturally mobile responsive and utilizes both `CSS Grid` and `Flexbox`.

 - Level I = The **Home** page is a simple landing page to show off some UX/UI skills utilizing HTML and CSS.
+An animation was added here using keyframes.

 - Level II = The **Where To Play** page has the interactive map to demostrate some basic state and tabbed browsing.

-- Level III = The **Meet The Players** page demonstrate to a data source and manipulating data.
+- Level III = The **Meet The Players** page demonstrates connecting to a data source and manipulating data.
 Search functionality is implemented with a debounce function.
-Local storage and session storage are used for persistance.

 - Level IV = The **Search History** page is used to store the last 20 search queries using the Context API for state menagement between two pages.